Representation theory of Geigle-Lenzing complete intersections: Higher dimensional Auslander-Reiten theory

 Let us start with recalling the following basic notion.

-{\bf Functorially finiteness.} \cite{AS} Let $\AA$ be an additive category and $\CC$ its full subcategory.
+\begin{definition}[Functorially finiteness]\cite{AS} Let $\AA$ be an additive category and $\CC$ a full subcategory of $\AA$.
 For an object $A\in\AA$, we say that a morphism $f:C\to A$ is a \emph{right $\CC$-approximation} of $A$ if $C\in\CC$ and the map $f:\Hom_{\AA}(C',C)\to\Hom_{\AA}(C',A)$ is surjective for any $C'\in\CC$.
 If any object in $\AA$ has a right $\CC$-approximation, then we say that $\CC$ is a \emph{contravariantly finite} subcategory of $\AA$.
 Dually we define a \emph{left $\CC$-approximation} and a \emph{covariantly finite subcategory}.
-We say that $\CC$ is \emph{functorially finite} if it is contravariantly finite and covariantly finite.
+We say that $\CC$ is \emph{functorially finite} if it is contravariantly finite and covariantly finite. \end{definition}

 The notion of a $d$-cluster tilting subcategory is central in higher dimensional Auslander-Reiten theory.
 Note that it is also called a \emph{maximal $(d-1)$-orthogonal} subcategory.